 The full pattern includes

-- List of all fabric requirements (top, borders, binding, backing)
+- List of all fabric requirements (blocks, borders, binding, backing)

-- Instructions to make the quilt top and full-color diagrams
+- Instructions to make blocks and assemble the quilt top

-- Instructions for sewing the borders, backing, and binding
+- Additional instructions for sewing the borders, backing, and binding